minkcv/vm/docs/sample.md

 ```

 ## Waiting Until the Screen Refreshes
-Without any sort of waiting, the program will run at 500,000 instructions per second and a human player won't be able to keep up.
+Without any sort of waiting, a program will run at 500,000 instructions per second and a human player won't be able to keep up.
 We can execute our desired update code and then wait until the GPU toggles the "refreshed" flag.
 ```
 @gameloop
 ; Your game code here